List of criminal organizations in DC Comics: Bizarro Insiders

 Bizarro version of the Outsiders led by Bizarro Batman.

 Black and Whites

 Trio of the Penguin, Great White Shark, and Black Mask.

 Black Circle

 An intergalactic criminal organization that was headed up by Amon Sur and counted Kerina, Farak Fekk, and Commander Levvak among their number.

-The Black Dragon Society

-The Black Dragon Society is based on a real World War II organization of the same name; this society was not nearly as sinister as its comic book counterparts.
-Three different comics companies used the Black Dragon Society as villains in the 1940s: National Comics (DC Comics), Fawcett Comics, and Quality Comics.
-DC Comics came to own the other two companies, so all the different incarnations of the Black Dragon Society now belong to them.
-All-Star Comics #12 had "The Black Dragon Menace" in which a Japanese spy ring called the Black Dragon Society of Japan steals eight American inventions and kidnaps their inventors.

-The modern versions of the Black Dragon Society show up in the pages of Power Company #1.
-This version appears to be made up of fanatical East Asian eco-terrorists.

 Black Glove

 The Black Glove organization is a group that was active following the deaths of Thomas Wayne and Martha Wayne.
 It is led by Simon Hurt and consists of various rich men and women of villainous natures.

 Black Glove in other media

 The Black Glove appears in Batwoman, consisting of Barbara Kean, Burton Crowne, Jeremiah Arkham, Mario Falcone, and Maria Elliot, the mother of Tommy Elliot.

 Black Hole

 Black Hole is a terrorist organization that has plans to harness the powers of the Speed Force for their own purposes.
-While Gorilla Grodd was a former leader, other known members include Dr. Holt, Dr. Huskk, Joseph Carver, Multiplex, and Raijin with a brainwashed Meena Dhawan operating as Negative Flash.
+While Gorilla Grodd was a former leader, other known members include Dr. Holt, Dr. Huskk, Joseph Carver, Multiplex, and Raijin, with a brainwashed Meena Dhawan operating as Negative Flash.